 Whatever you want to call it, the meeting must have some perceived value for the prospect.
 And you should make every effort to communicate that value in your messaging.

 Scheduling appointments when they are ready

 Timing is a critical element in appointment setting.
 When you are starting out, any appointment is a good appointment.
 But eventually you will see that appointments with early-stage leads are not always a good investment of your time.

 When you’re following up on the phone, you might find out the prospect isn’t planning to make a decision right away – that their initial inquiry was intended to gather some preliminary information.

 In that case, you might be better off to arrange a short introductory meeting with a plan to meet more formally with a longer meeting down the road.
 Of course, in the interim, it’s important to stay in touch with a consistent drip email campaign.

 Let's schedule a Strategy Session

-Would you like to go a little deeper and take a closer look at what your direct mail program might look like?
+Would you like to go a little deeper and take a closer look at what your Marketing System might look like?

 Then let's schedule a one-to-one Strategy Session.
-This would be a 60-minute Zoom meeting or phone call (if you prefer) where I will walk you through each step in the process, and answer any questions you may have.
+This would be a 60-minute Zoom meeting or phone call (if you prefer) where we walk you through each step in the process, and answer any questions you may have.

 There's no obligation involved.
-Just a chance for us to get acquainted ... and for you to learn more about our direct mail program.
+Just a chance for us to get acquainted ... and for you to learn more about developing a Marketing System for your organization.